walusakasamuel/Week-8-Assignment-Final-Project/week-5/init.md

 **RIGHT JOIN clause**

-returns all rows from the right table regardless of having matching rows from the left table or not.
+Returns all rows from the right table regardless of having matching rows from the left table or not.

 ```sql
 -- Write a query to find which projects are waiting for staff allocation.